Abuhaneeph/BondFi-smartcontracts/README.md

 # BondFi Smart Contract Suite

-BondFi is a comprehensive decentralized platform for rotational savings, agent management, and merchant installment contracts, designed to empower communities and merchants with secure, flexible financial tools on Ethereum-compatible blockchains.
+BondFi is a comprehensive decentralized platform for rotational savings, agent management, and merchant installment contracts, designed to empower communities and merchants with secure, flexible financial tools on Mantle Network.

 ## 🌟 Overview